zetagalactic/crowdfunding-xrpl-old/README.md

 **Technical Side Of Our Project:**
 ---
-Our project is an open-source crowdfunding platform powered by the XRP Ledger technology to process all payment transactions as smart contracts on the ripple blockchain.
-Our main focus is to make the entire platform's transactions run on the blockchain for absolute transparency.
+Our project is an open-source crowdfunding platform powered by the XRP Ledger technology that processes all payments transactions XRPL blockchain for absolute transparency.
 Our project is going to be built into 2 Main Components:
-1. Open Source Crowdfunding Platform (Goteo Version 3)
+1.  "kick-off" Open Source Crowdfunding Platform (Goteo Version 3)
 2. Smart-Contracts Integration With The XRPL

    **Our Goals:**